How to Collect Geranium Seeds

 Collecting geranium seeds is a rewarding and cost-effective way to propagate new plants for your garden.

-In this article I’ll show you step by step how to collect geranium seeds, and share some tips to grow them into healthy, thriving plants.
+In this article I’ll show you step by step how I collect geranium seeds, and share some tips to grow them into healthy, thriving plants.

 This post contains affiliate links.
 Please read the disclosure for more info.